Caring for your Fresh Flower Arrangement

 - When your flowers have expired, remove the rubber band and place flowers in your municipal composting bin.
 Repurpose the rubber band.

-Care for a Hand-Tied Arrangement with NO VASE
+Care for a wrapped arrangement with NO VASE

 - Place the flowers in in water immediately upon receiving them.
 If your flowers have been out of water for 20 minutes or more, re-cut the stems and place in water immediately.
 Do NOT leave flowers out of water for more than 20 minutes.

-- Leave the rubber band on the arrangement, and pop them in to your favorite vase!
+- Remove the rubber band and pop the bouquet into your favorite vase!
 You may have to cut the stems to size.

 - Follow the care instructions 1-5 listed in 'Caring for Fresh Cut Flowers' above.